 UPDATE!
-The Sylvan Grove Public Library is planning a grand opening of the newly renovated space on April 24, 2019!
+The Sylvan Grove Public Library held a grand opening of the newly renovated space on April 24, 2019!

 Last summer the library participated in the Downtown Design Assistance program, and Lincoln County Economic Development Foundation director Kelly Larson, with summer interns Miki Blair and Bethany Pingel, drafted interior and exterior plans, with cost estimates.